 If the operation is successful, productsRequest(didReceive response:) method will be called, which will contain all the relevant information:

-If everything is successful, in the result there will be two lines in the log:
+If everything is successful, there will be two lines in the log:

 However, if there is an error, then SKProduct with such an ID will not be returned.
 It may happen if the product has become invalid due to any reason.